urbit/old-doc/guide/2-cli.md

 This guide is intended to get you oriented in the Arvo command prompt and give you a tour of some basic utilities.
 The command prompt comes in two flavors, in a web browser and in a terminal.
 For the most part they're the same, except that in a browser you can evaluate tall-form Hoon expressions but you can't run readline apps, such as `:chat`.

+Every Arvo command prompt is also a Hoon REPL.
+The command line is a great place to test out your hoon knowledge.
+In this guide we're just going to talk about some basic system utilities and get comfortable moving around in `%clay`.
+If you'd just like to see a list of command-line utilities, you can find the Arvo man pages [here]().

 This rudimentary tour should work well in both places.